Biosimilars in Ophthalmology

 Biosimilars in Ophthalmology:

-• Ophthalmology has seen the increasing use of biosimilars, especially in the treatment of retinal diseases like AMD, diabetic retinopathy, and retinal vein occlusion.
+• Ophthalmology has seen the increasing use of biosimilars, especially in the treatment of retinal diseases like AMD, diabetic retinopathy, and retinal occlusion.

 • Anti-VEGF drugs, such as ranibizumab, aflibercept, and bevacizumab, are frequently used to inhibit abnormal blood vessel growth in these conditions.